-Notification will be made to families and guardians in the event of the emergency (once individual’s safety is secured), including plans to deal with emergency, relocation sites, etc. In the event that individuals need to be relocated, connections have been made with external partners such as local churches, hotels, and day facilities to accommodate potential overnight needs.
+Family members and guardians will be notified in the event of the emergency after the individual’s safety is secured, including plans to deal with the present emergency, relocation sites, etc. In the event that individuals need to be relocated, connections have been made with external partners such as local churches, hotels, and day facilities to accommodate potential overnight needs.

-Please ensure that all contact information is kept up to date.
-If family member/guardian contact information has changed please request a Contact Information Form and all information will be entered into Koinonia’s family/guardian contact log.
+Please ensure that all contact information is kept up-to-date.
+If family member/guardian contact information has changed, please request a Contact Information Form.

-In the event of a potential emergent situation, family members and guardians can reach out to the site supervisor to inquire about the wellbeing of their loved one.
+In the event of a potential emergency situation, family members and guardians can reach out to the site supervisor to inquire about the well-being of their loved one.